“Never trust a skinny chef” is a phrase I have heard through the years and am often asked if I ever eat the delicious food I make.

 The funny thing is that I technically started fasting as a teenager, but didn’t know it.
 My dad jokingly used the word saddlebags one day (at 5’7 and 122 pounds), and I freaked out because I thought that meant I was fat…you know, those irrational teenage hormones went completely bonkers.
 That’s when dieting started.
 After severe caloric restriction and binge-eating every time after I crashed, I heard about my dad’s business partner who ate whatever he wanted until 3pm and lost weight.
 So, that’s what I did.
 I went to bed at every night feeling extremely hungry, but stuck to it.
 Even though what I was eating was completely unhealthy (waffles and cereal for breakfast, pizza and double-orders of French fries for lunch, candy bar and chips for snack), I lost weight.
 Fast forward into my twenties, I started gaining weight as soon as I hit the age of 21- can’t imagine why.
 After experimenting with Weight Watchers, Calorie-Counting, Paleo, Keto, Vegetarian Diet, Vegan Diet, Food Combining, 3 Day Diet, SlimFast, Low FODMAP Diet, Whole 30, Anti-Inflammatory Diet, Liver Detox, Anti-Histamine Diet, and several other diets over the years, this is hands-down the best lifestyle I have adopted.
 Having my first child skyrocketed my weight, and I have experience with yo-yo dieting.
 I was overweight for my height and build after having children and started battling health issues.

-One of the biggest improvements I have personally seen with Intermittent Fasting is my mental health.
+One of the biggest improvements I have personally seen with Intermittent Fasting and Whole Foods is my mental health.
 I have battled anxiety and depression since I was 11 years old, with more emotional ups and downs than stable.
 Within a week of IF, I saw a huge difference in my emotions staying stable and even not having PMS symptoms!
 I was able to drastically decrease my anti-anxiety medication!
 Only the future will tell with how my hormones will continue to be stabilized, but I look forward to seeing how that plays out.

 Before going to culinary school at the age of 33, I didn’t know how to cook.
 Everything I made came from a can, a box, or thrown in the microwave from the freezer.
 My non-foodie husband didn’t marry me for my cooking skills, yet he ended up with a chef.
 My recipe library is FILLED with recipes: quick and easy, from scratch, Keto, Paleo, Vegetarian, Gluten-Free, and etc. It is truly the melting pot of recipes, but Intermittent Fasting is what gave me the freedom to overcome emotional eating, heal my gut, and make food “window-worthy” to easily maintain my weight loss.